-- 12. The assessment allows for both the recognition of the successes and positives across the Borough as well as recognising the challenges and areas of ongoing focus. - 13.
-The first year will be a learning process and the quality of the SOTB will improve year on year by providing new insights into the lived experiences of residents and communities. - 14.
-The collective efforts of Team Doncaster partners are required to impact on these outcomes through on-going service delivery and cross-partner intervention Programmes which are accompanied by delivery-level performance measures and individual organisational accountabilities. - 15.
-All Members and the public are encouraged to interrogate and examine, discuss and debate the material within the 2017 SOTB.
-There are notable points of focus which the Assessment draws attention to:
+- 11. The assessment allows for both the recognition of the successes and positives across the Borough as well as recognising the challenges and areas of ongoing focus. - 12.
+Producing the first SOTB assessment is a learning process and the quality of it will improve year on year by providing new insights into the lived experiences of residents and communities. - The collective efforts of Team Doncaster partners are required to impact on the DGT outcomes - through on-going service delivery and cross-partner intervention Programmes which are accompanied by delivery-level performance measures and individual organisational accountabilities. - 14.
+All Members and the public are encouraged to examine and debate the material within the 2017 SOTB.
+There are notable points of focus which the assessment draws attention to: